mm80843/T3.5/docs/Article/PBN__Article_146.md

 # __Association between indoor-outdoor green features and psychological health during the COVID-19 lockdown in Italy: A cross-sectional nationwide study__

-## Summary of the article
+## Short summary of the article

-During the COVID-19 pandemic, when people had to stay at home, researchers wanted to know how the presence of nature inside and outside homes affected people's mental health.
-They conducted a survey on a large group of people in Italy.
-They found that having plants inside the house was associated with lower feelings of anger, fear, and sleep problems.
-Having sunlight in the house was also linked to lower levels of anger, fear, and sleep problems.
-Being able to see green spaces from the window and having access to private green spaces were both associated with lower levels of all the negative emotions they studied.
-The researchers think that being surrounded by nature, even just inside the house, can help make people happier and less stressed during difficult times like a lockdown.
+This study investigates the associations between indoor and outdoor green features in the home environment and self-reported changes in psychological health during the COVID-19 lockdown in Italy.
+The study used an online survey to collect data from over 3800 participants.
+The results showed that the presence of indoor plant pots and sunlight in the home was associated with a lower increase in anxiety, anger, fear, and sleep disturbance.
+A greater amount of green view from the home and accessibility to private green spaces were also associated with a lower increase in psychological health outcomes.
+Living on a road with higher levels of greenness was associated with a lower increase in all psychological health outcomes.
+The findings suggest that green features within and around the home environment can play a protective role in maintaining psychological well-being during lockdowns and restrictions.
+The study highlights the importance of incorporating nature-based elements in the design of indoor and outdoor spaces to promote mental health.
+Future research should explore the long-term effects of green features on psychological health and consider other potential mediating factors.

+## Year of publication

+2021

 ## Title of the article